 Dahlias are greedy plants, so apply a feed in July.
 July is also a good time to tie stems to stakes or use a plant support.

-Tubers of a good size can be divided in spring.
-To do this press the tubers down onto a tray of shallow compost and leave them to start growth in a greenhouse or in a sunny room in April.
+Dahlia tubers of a good size can be divided in spring.
+To do this, press the tubers down onto a tray of shallow compost and leave them to start growth in a greenhouse or in a sunny room.
 Keep the compost warm and moist.

-Once the tubers start to produce shoots divide them using a clean, sharp knife so that each section has at least one shoot and roots.
+Once the tubers start to produce shoots, divide them using a clean, sharp knife so that each section has at least one shoot and set of roots.
 Pot on the divisions and grow on to plant out once all danger of frost has passed.

 Dahlias can also be propagated by taking basal cuttings in spring.